-• Important features are the multidisciplinary, structured and organised approach, lead professional, assessment of evidence that all suitable non-invasive options have been explored and trialled and individualised patient focus and targets.
-In addition to offering a programme of care, the service will select and refer appropriate patients for consideration for bariatric surgery.
+Important features are the multidisciplinary, structured and organised approach, lead assessment of evidence that all suitable non-invasive options have been explored and individualised patient focus and targets.
+In addition to offering a programme of care, to select and refer appropriate patients for consideration for bariatric surgery.